ajy0127/cATO_dashboard_aws/docs/grafana-guide.md

 This is one of those small touches that dramatically improves the compliance user experience by showing exactly when control data was refreshed - a key consideration for audit evidence.

-## Troubleshooting: Wisdom from My 20 Years of GRC Mistakes

-I've made every possible mistake with compliance dashboards.
-Here's what to check when things go wrong:
+## Troubleshooting: Common Issues with Amazon Managed Grafana

+When working with Amazon Managed Grafana for compliance dashboards, you may encounter these common issues:

 ### 1. Data Source Connection Issues
-- First suspect: **IAM permissions**.
-Verify that your Grafana workspace has the right permissions for Athena and S3.
+- **IAM permissions**: Verify that your Grafana workspace has the right permissions for Athena and S3.
+Check the service role attached to your Grafana workspace in the IAM console.
-- Second suspect: **Region mismatch**.
-Ensure your Grafana data source is pointing to the same region as your compliance resources.
+- **Region mismatch**: Ensure your Grafana data source is pointing to the same region as your compliance resources.
-- Third suspect: **Resource names**.
-Double-check database, table, and S3 bucket names for typos or incorrect references.
+- **Resource names**: Double-check database, table, and S3 bucket names for typos or incorrect references.
+- **VPC connectivity**: If your Grafana workspace is in a VPC, ensure proper network connectivity to your AWS resources.

 ### 2. "No Data" in Compliance Visualizations
-- Check if your field names are lowercase (e.g., `severity` instead of `Severity`) - this trips up new GRC professionals constantly.
+- Check if your field names are lowercase (e.g., `severity` instead of `Severity`) - case sensitivity matters in SQL queries.
 - Run your queries directly in Athena to verify they return compliance data.
 - Check your variable references - they should use the format `${variable:sqlstring}` in your queries.
+- Verify the time range selected in your dashboard is appropriate for your data.

 ### 3. Performance Issues
 - Limit the amount of data you query by using effective WHERE clauses.
 - Consider using aggregation queries instead of pulling all raw compliance data.
 - If dashboard load times are slow, check which panels are taking the longest and optimize their queries.
+- Use Athena workgroups with query result reuse to improve performance.

 ### 4. Authentication Problems
-- For IAM Identity Center: Verify user assignments and roles.
+- For IAM Identity Center: Verify user assignments and roles in the IAM Identity Center console.
-- For SAML: Check IdP configurations and attribute mappings (this can be tricky!).
+- For SAML: Check IdP configurations and attribute mappings in both your identity provider and Grafana workspace settings.

-Remember: Grafana logs can be your best friend when troubleshooting.
-Check them for clues when things aren't working as expected.
+- Review the [Amazon Managed Grafana Authentication Troubleshooting guide](https://docs.aws.amazon.com/grafana/latest/userguide/troubleshooting-AMG-authentication.html) for specific solutions.

+### 5. Plugin Installation Issues
+- If you can't install or access the Athena plugin, verify your Grafana workspace has internet access.
+- Check if your Grafana workspace version supports the plugin you're trying to install.
+- Review the service access settings for your workspace to ensure it has permission to access the required AWS services.

+For more troubleshooting assistance, refer to the [Amazon Managed Grafana Troubleshooting documentation](https://docs.aws.amazon.com/grafana/latest/userguide/troubleshooting-AMG.html).

 ## Your Next Steps as a GRC Professional